OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Wireshark-2300.md

 4. Once the file is loaded, Wireshark will display three panes:
     - Top pane: Summary lines for each packet captured
     - Middle pane: Detailed breakdown of the selected packet
-    - Bottom pane: Raw hexadecimal and ASCII representation of the selected packet
+    - Bottom pane: Raw hexadecimal and ASCII representation of the selected packet<br>
    ![](./images/wireshark_panes.png)<br>

 5. Observe the summary lines in the top frame of Wireshark.
 To select a packet, click anywhere on the summary line.